Type-safe bitwise operations - TL;DR

 |

-To achieve short-circuit evaluation for expresions with flags, convert the flag-value arguments to |
+To achieve short-circuit evaluation for expressions with flags, first convert the flag-value arguments to |

 Utilities